Austin Chin Implant Surgery

 We have three on-site surgery centers accredited by either the Joint Commission or the American Association for Accreditation of Ambulatory Surgery Facilities.
-These are located at our Westlake, Four Seasons, and South Austin locations.
-We also offer pre- and post-op appointments at our Round Rock and Lakeway clinics for surgeries performed off-site in the Round Rock/Cedar Park area.
+These are located at our Westlake Dermatology Downtown Austin, Westlake, and South Austin locations.
+Chin augmentation is also now offered in our in-office surgical center at our Round Rock location.

 Other Chin Treatment Options

 Effective treatments to address submental fullness under the chin (i.e. double chin) include Kybella, CoolSculpting, and liposuction.
 These options remove excess fat under the chin, providing a smooth contour to the chin and jawline.